OPUS4/application/README.md

 be found there as well.
 Version 4.4.5 can be installed without Git.
 It is recommended to use the GitHub version of OPUS 4 for setting up new repositories.
-However if you are looking at migrating an existing OPUS 3 repository to OPUS 4 this version would currently be a necessary step since there is at the moment no working migration script for the Git version.
+However if you are looking at migrating an existing OPUS 3 repository to OPUS 4 using this version would currently be a necessary step since there is at the moment no working migration script for the Git version.

 [OPUS4]: https://opus4.kobv.de